oliverbenns/handmade-hero-powershell/README.md

 # Handmade Hero Powershell

 A Powershell equivalent of Handmade Hero's build process.
-Casey uses `.bat` and [Command Prompt](https://en.wikipedia.org/wiki/Cmd.exe) and I felt it would be more worthwhile for me to use the newer [Powershell](https://en.wikipedia.org/wiki/PowerShell), with the assumption that `cmd.exe` is being phased out.
+Casey uses `.bat` and [Command Prompt](https://en.wikipedia.org/wiki/Cmd.exe) and I felt it would be more worthwhile for me to [Powershell](https://en.wikipedia.org/wiki/PowerShell) as it's newer and more friendly to UNIX style commands.
 This repository is the end-state after [Day 001](https://www.youtube.com/watch?v=Ee3EtYb8d1o).

 ## Setup